daraghbyrne/diotlabs-v1/3-working-with-sensors/tmp36.md

 * Open up [http://particle.io/build](http://particle.io/build)

-* Select the Target Icon to view your Cores.
-Select the Core which is currently connected and the device ID information will appear.
+* Select the Target Icon to view your devices.
+Select the device which is currently connected and the device ID information will appear.

 * Copy down the device ID - you’ll need that in a second.